 Of course, there are many other spots that you need to check out, for instance, Observatory, beaches of Santa Monica, Arts District, the Getty Center, or Los Angeles County Museum of Arts.

-There are so many incredible places in Los Angeles, and I am sure you will enjoy your time exploring this fantastic city as me.
+There are so many incredible places in Los Angeles, and I am sure you will enjoy your time exploring this fantastic city like me.

 The Queen Mary